ljbelenky/navigator/README.md

 # Navigator

-An excersize in problem solving using Object Oriented Principles
+An exersize in problem solving using Object Oriented Principles

 ![](./images/navigation_map.png)